 The Hours Are Long And Can Be Unpredictable

 Truck drivers often have to drive long distances, and their schedules are often unpredictable.
-This means that truck drivers have to be prepared to work long hours at a moment’s notice.
+This means that Hard to Drive a Truck have to be prepared to work long hours at a moment’s notice.
 On average, truck drivers usually work anywhere from 8 to 10 hours a day.
 But it’s not uncommon for them to work up to 12 hours or even more if the circumstances demand it.

 It can be challenging to get enough rest in between shifts.
 Especially when the hours are so long and there is no way of predicting when they will end.
-This lack of information can make it difficult for truck drivers to plan out.
+This lack of information can make it difficult for Hard to Drive a Truck to plan out.
 Their days and take care of their personal needs.

 You Have To Be Comfortable With Being Away From Home For Long Periods Of Time